trixi-framework/HOHQMesh.jl/docs/src/guided-tour.md

 For convenience, `newProject` will generate default run parameters used by HOHQMesh, like the plot file format and the smoother.
 The parameters can be edited with setter commands.
-For example, the script sets the polynomial order (default = 5) and the plot file format (default = "skeleton").
+For example, the script resets the polynomial order (default = 5) and the plot file format (default = "skeleton").

 One run parameter that must be set manually is the background grid.
-Since there is an outer boundary, that determines the extent of the domain to be meshed, so only the mesh size needs to be specified using
+Since there is an outer boundary, that determines the extent of the domain to be meshed, only the mesh size needs to be specified using
 ```
 addBackgroundGrid!(proj::Project, bgSize::Array{Float64})
 ```

-The example sets the background mesh size to be 0.1 in the x and y directions.
+The example sets the background mesh size to be 0.5 in the x and y directions.
 The z component is ignored.

 The script finishes by generating the quad mesh and plotting the results, as shown below